Is It

 "Is It" is a song recorded by South African singer Tyla.
 It was released on 11 July 2025 by FAX and Epic Records, as the second single from her extended play, WWP (2025).
+It was also included on her second studio album A*Pop (2026).
 Tyla co-wrote the song with Ariowa Irosogie, Corey Marlon Lindsay-Keay, Imani Lewis, Kaine, Samuel Awaku, and frequent collaborator Sammy Soso, who also handled production, alongside Irosogie, Lewis and Lindsay-Keay.

-"Is It" received positive reviews from critics, many of whom considered it as a contender for the song of the summer in 2025.
-Commercially, the song reached the top ten in South Africa, where it became Tyla's third top ten entry, and reached the top 50 on component charts in Australia, Germany, and New Zealand.
+"Is It" received positive reviews from critics, many of whom considered it as a contender for the song of the summer in 2025, and won the award at the 57th NAACP Image Awards for Outstanding International Song.
+Commercially, the song reached the top ten in South Africa, where it became Tyla's third top ten entry, and reached the top fifty on component charts in Australia, Germany, and New Zealand.
 In the United Kingdom, "Is It" became Tyla's fifth solo entry on the UK Singles Chart, and her fifth number one on the UK Afrobeats Singles Chart.

 Background

 Tyla recorded "Is It" with producer Sammy Soso, AriPen Smith, Belevve and Mocha Bands.
 She teased the song on her TikTok before revealing its name.
 The song's demo quickly went viral before its full release, with many using it as celebratory sound on the app.
 The song was initially scheduled to be released on 27 June 2025, but was pushed back to 11 July 2025, with the music video being released simultaneously.